LuxAter/LuxAtrumStudio.github.io/source/_posts/Estl.md

 title: Estl
 author: Arden Rasmussen
 tags:
+  - Cpp
-  - C++
+  - ''
 categories:
   - CS
 thumbnail: /gallery/thumbnails/estl.png
 date: 2018-09-12 10:03:00
 ---
 **ESTL** is a set of header files that can be used to add advanced utilities to C++ code.
-The header files each implement a new utility that can be easily included into any project.
+The header files each implement a new utility that can be included into any project.

 [![GitHub Link](https://img.shields.io/badge/Github-Estl-blue.svg?style=for-the-badge)](https://github.com/LuxAtrumStudio/estl) ![](https://img.shields.io/github/repo-size/LuxAtrumStudio/estl.svg?style=for-the-badge)

 <!-- more -->

-There are several currently implemented header files that are described below
+There are several available implemented header files that are described below

 ## ArgParse ##